 Welcome to the new Rural Data Gateway!
-For more than 80 years, USDA Rural Development has been financing infrastructure and housing throughout rural America.
+For more than 80 years, USDA Rural Development (RD) has been financing infrastructure and housing throughout rural America.
 That mission has expanded over the decades, and today the loans, grants, and loan guarantees from Rural Development support everything from school buses to libraries and universities; ambulances to regional hospital centers; energy-efficient homes to electric and water utilities; broadband service to bio-fuels industries; local grocery stores to food processors, wholesalers, and much more.

 The Rural Data Gateway strengthens USDA Rural Development partnerships with rural people, entrepreneurs, government officials and Congress by making RD’s data more available and easier to access.
 It features Rural Investments Dashboards that significantly expand access to RD financial data through an easy-to-use interface that allows data from more than 65 RD programs to be viewed and downloaded.
 The Gateway and dashboards will help USDA get more resources to the people who need them in rural places.

 RD’s current investments for Fiscal Year 2023 are shown below.
 These investments are updated monthly.
 Current year investments are expected to increase through the Fiscal Year, which ends on September 30.
 RD’s total investments over the past five years have averaged more than $32 billion annually.
 Explore other fiscal years by using the filter.
 To learn more about RD investments, go to the Rural Investments webpage.